amit2014/metrics-cloudwatch/README.md

   </servers>
 </settings>
 ```

-- Prepare the release using `mvn release:prepare`
+- Prepare the release using `mvn clean deploy` and `mvn release:prepare`
 - Perform the release using `mvn release:perform`